Tight Mixed-Integer Optimization Formulations for Prescriptive Trees

-This is proved in \ref{proof_facet_defining} with a proof technique similar to that in \cite{anderson2018strong}.
+\begin{lem} For all $l \in [p]$, assume $\mathcal{L}_l$ is non-empty and $\mathcal{L}_l$ is full dimensional, i.e., $dim(\mathcal{L}_l)= d$.
+Then constraints (\ref{upper_bound_facet}) and (\ref{lower_bound_facet}) are facet-defining. \end{lem} This is proved in Appendix \ref{proof_facet_defining} with a proof technique similar to that in \cite{anderson2018strong}.
 This result is significant because it suggests there is no redundancy in formulation (\ref{facet_defining_formulation}).
 MIO formulations generally take longer to solve when there are redundant variables and constraints.